-"If Wages Fell During a Recession," with Daniel Houser (forthcoming at the Journal of Economic Behavior and Organization)
+"If Wages Fell During a Recession," (2020) with Daniel Houser, Journal of Economic Behavior and Organization

 Abstract: Many economies exhibit downward wage rigidity.
 Surveys of managers indicate that employers hold wages rigid because they believe morale will suffer after a wage cut.
 Otherwise, there is little evidence for how employers' beliefs contribute to wage rigidity and whether those beliefs are accurate.
 Using an experiment, we demonstrate that effort falls after workers experience a wage cut.
 Despite this partial confirmation of the Bewley (1999) morale theory, half of the employers in our experiment cut wages and lose money as a result.
 Under nominal inflation, real wage cuts do not have a significant effect on effort.

 "My Reference Point, Not Yours," (2020) Journal of Economic Behavior and Organization, 171: 297-311.